anandprabhakar0507/techdocs/docs/basic-use.md

 ```bash
 npm i -g @accordproject/cicero-cli
 ```
+> i attribute for installation and -g is global
 > If you're new to `npm` the [installation instructions](accordproject-installation) have some more detailed guidance.

 ## Download a Template